Spring into Action!

 Here are the things that I think make my kitchen work.
 I hope you can benefit from these tips and make your kitchen a haven.

 • Set up your zones so you’re saving yourself steps.
-Keep the most used items with in the closest proximity to where they are used.
+Keep the most used items within the closest proximity to where they are used.
 For example, keep the pans near the stove along with the spatulas and stirring spoons.

 • Drawer dividers in all drawers.
 Why hassle trying to find a utensil in a drawer filled with them?
 Divide the drawer and group like with like into each section.
 Makes finding things quick and easy.